 Phi Alpha Theta, the National Honor Society in history, aims to promote the study of history by encouraging historical research, publication, presentation of papers and discussion by history students and faculty alike.
 Phi Alpha Theta strives to further the study of history and to acknowledge academic achievement within the discipline.

 The Xi Lambda Chapter was established at Murray State University in December 1968.
 At Murray State, this nationally-based organization is both an honor society, for those who qualify, and a general history club to encourage participation from anyone interested in history.
-Dr. Aaron Irvin is the current history faculty coordinator and contact for PAT.
+Dr. Eleanor Rivera is the current history faculty coordinator and contact for PAT.